0x80/mono-ts/README.md

 This is a quest for the ideal Typescript monorepo setup.

 My current projects are based on Node, Next.js and Firebase, so that is what I am focussing on.
-In particular Firebase brings its own set of challenges in a monorepo context.

 If you use different platforms, this can still be a great starting point, as it should be easy to discard any packages that you have no use for.
-The monorepo approach by itself is largely independent of the chosen tool stack.
+The monorepo approach by itself is largely independent of the chosen technology stack.

-This is meant as a best-effort approach given the tooling available, so I expect this code to change as the ecosystem around Typescript and Javascript continue to evolve.
+This is meant as a best-effort approach given the tooling that is available, so I expect this code to change as the ecosystem around Typescript and Javascript continue to evolve.

 Contributions are welcome within the scope of this example.
 I doubt there will ever be a one-size-fits-all solution, so this code should be viewed as opinionated.

-> NOTE: This branch uses the [internal packages
-> strategy](#the-internal-packages-strategy).
-If you want to view the example
-> using a more traditional approach where each package is built separately, you
-> can check out the v1 branch on this repo.

 <!-- TOC -->